EOSC-CZ/sablona-dokumentace/NMA-en/organizational-documents/management-and-contacts.md

 # User and expertise support

-For any questions, issues ad requests plese send an email to [support@narodni-repozitar.cz](mailto:support@narodni-repozitar.cz).
+For any questions, issues ad requests plese send an email to [info@eosc.cz](mailto:info@eosc.cz).
-This address uses request tracking system and according to the topic, the request will be transferred to experts in the field.
+This address uses request tracking system and according to the topic, the request will be transferred to operations management or experts in the field.

 ---